-NOTE: To use the HDD even when the S.M.A.R.T. checking has failed, check the "Continue to use the disk when self-evaluation is failed" checkbox.
+NOTE: If you want to use the HDD even when the S.M.A.R.T. checking has failed, you can check the of the Continue to use the disk when self-evaluation is failed checkbox.

-13.8.1.1.
+14.8.2.
 Bad Sector Detection

-- Click the Bad Sector Detection tab. - 2.
+- 1. Click the Bad Sector Detection tab. - 2.
 Select the HDD No. in the drop-down list you want to configure, and choose All Detection or Key Area Detection as the detection type. - 3.
 Click the Detect button to start the detection.